KdeepSidhu/Bank-Churn-Prediction/README.md

 - Create heroku account
 - download heroku on local computer

-# Step Three: Data Analisys:
+# Step Three: Data analysis:
 Analyse the data with the help of matplotlib and seaborn library. done analisys by Univariate and Bivariate method and find out meaningfull insights of the data. this insights help us to taking some decision regarding data engineering and model building and selection. for whole analysys insights go to the final project file and read it.